rootskar/EEGMotorImagery/README.md

 3.)
 What type of trials should be extracted from the data; 1 => executed trials only; 2 => imagined trials only; 3 => both trials

-4.)
-If CPU-only mode should be used (True / False)

-Example: python train_test_tl.py 109 100 1 False
+Example: python train_test_tl.py 109 100 1